aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Reduction

 Grants a reduction of a configurable percentage based on the basket value for the delivery or payment option.
 If you would like to promote certain delivery or payment options, you can reduce the costs of the order by a defined percentage.
-The reduction can be granted only if the total value of the basket is above a minimum and/or below a maximum value.
+The reduction can be granted only, if the total value of the basket is above a minimum and/or below a maximum value.

 reduction.percent (required)
 : Decimal value of the reduction in percent.
 The value must not contain the percent sign (%) and the fractional part must be separated by a decimal point, e.g. "2.5", to reduce each Euro, Dollar or any other currency by 0.025.